mbeutel/slowmath/README.md

 *slowmath* was built with the following goals in mind:

-- **Checked aritmetic operations for the existing integer types**, not a new set of integer types with checked operations.
+- **Checked arithmetic operations for the existing integer types**, not a new set of integer types with checked operations.

   Checking *all* arithmetic operations for overflow during testing is a reasonable demand, but for that I recommend using [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).